Smart Publications

 Policosanol: Lower Cholesterol Without the Hazards of Toxic Statin Drugs

-By now you’ve probably heard about the recent study concerning the cholesterol-lowering drug Vytorin®.
+Have your read about the study concerning the cholesterol-lowering drug Vytorin®?

 It showed that people with high genetic risk for heart disease were helped no more by Vytorin than people taking the statin drug Zocor®, one of Vytorin’s two ingredients.
 The embarrassment to Vytorin’s two joint manufacturers, Merck and Schering-Plough, was compounded by the fact the study was completed in April 2006 but the negative results were not released for nearly two years.
 Why the delay?
 Well, Vytorin sales were about $2 billion in the same time period, but then big drug companies would never withhold negative information about their products just to increase their profits, now would they?